CrewAI Hierarchical Agents: Manager-Worker Orchestration

 report = create_financial_analysis("MSFT")

-📚 Full Implementation: See financial analysis with parallel processing for production version with hierarchical execution, detailed task descriptions, and risk matrices (151 lines).
+📚 Full Implementation: See financial analysis with concurrent tool dispatch for production version with hierarchical execution, detailed task descriptions, and risk matrices (151 lines).

-Executive Communication: The report writer synthesizes technical analysis into actionable insights for non-technical stakeholders.
+• Executive communication: the report writer translates technical analysis into buy/hold/sell language for non-technical stakeholders.

 CrewAI vs LangChain: Architectural Comparison #